Tian Correction

 Otherwise, small noise in the raw heat flow data will lead to significant noise especially in the second derivative.

-By default the smoothing is no applied.
+By default the smoothing is not applied.

-Here, we explicitly set the attributes to False
+Here, we explicitly set the attributes to False and repeat the analysis as shown above.

 The results demonstrates the noise in the data which originates from tiny fluctuations which result in significant noise in the second derivative.

-# Set Proceesing Parameters
+# Set Processing Parameters

 processparams.median_filter.apply = False